thebitmonk/send_post_api/docs/AccounteventApi.md

-Find all events from a account for a given time-range <br>
+Find all events from a account for a given time-range

 ### Example
 ```javascript